Visiting Guimar Beyond the Pyramids – Volcanic Paths, Hidden Beaches & Local Life

 Malpais de Guimar is a very special Nature Reserve in Tenerife whose landscapes resemble scenes from a science fiction movie.

 The almost barren surface of the land blends with the dark hues of volcanic rock, adorned with splashes of reddish sand.
-It’s like stepping onto another planet, a realm of striking contrasts.
+It somewhat looks like another planet with such a realm of striking contrasts.

 Particularly intriguing are the spots where you can witness frozen lava flows, once oozing through the crevices of the Montaña Grande volcano.
-Go on a hike here and explore the otherworldly terrain that goes through the preserve connecting Puertito de Guimar and a cute village El Socoro.
-The path tells Earth’s ancient story and meets a futuristic landscape.
+Go on a hike here and explore the otherworldly terrain that goes through the preserve connecting Puertito de Guimar and a lovely village El Socoro.

 On the trail, you can also discover plant life typical of this part of the island and see milkweed and its variations bravely peek out from the crevices in the solidified lava.

-In my opinion, it is one of the best places where to go hiking in Tenerife to see volcanic landscapes outside Teide.
-In Teide National Park, you’ll find many trails like this one but they are very rocky and in Malpais de Guimar besides rocks there are plants and the ocean is right there under your feet.
+In my opinion, it is one of the best places to go hiking in Tenerife to see volcanic landscapes outside Teide.
+In Teide National Park, you’ll find many trails like this one, but they are very rocky and difficult to walk on for a long time.
+In Malpais de Guimar, besides rocks, there are plants and ocean is right there under your feet.

 Spend Time on Puertito de Guimar Beaches

-You will surely love the atmosphere of Puertito de Güímar beach.
+It is difficult not to love the atmosphere of Puertito de Guimar beach.
 This pebble and black sand beach, located in the very center of the town, is one of the main highlights here.

 It is pretty wide and has a smooth entrance into the water which makes it a perfect beach for a family outing, especially with children, as the sea here is very calm.
 The beach is also equipped with facilities for disabled access.

-But I personally love more not the sandy beach but the concrete platforms nearby that are equipped with ladders that go into the sea which has azure colors here.
-When the tide is high and when skies are clear, it is so enjoyable to swim here as the sea in this part of the town shimmers in different shades of blue.
+But I personally love more not the sandy beach but the concrete platforms nearby that are equipped with ladders that go into the sea (see photos below).
+In summer, when the tide is high and when skies are clear, it is so enjoyable to swim here as the sea in this part of the town shimmers in different shades of blue.

 And right by the beach and these platforms, there are a few restaurants specializing in seafood dishes and local Canarian cuisine.